Oxford, Bodleian Library, MS Auct. F.4.32 / St Dunstan’s

 Online Facsimile: Oxford,

 Bodleian Library, MS Auct F.4.32.
-Attention is directed chiefly to folios 1r (the frontispiece), 37r (the opening leaf of the booklet containing Ovid’s Ars amatoria), and fol.
-47r (the final page of the Ovidian content).
+Attention is directed chiefly to folios 1r (the frontispiece), 37r (the opening leaf of the booklet containing Ovid’s Ars amatoria) and 47r (the final page of the Ovidian content).
 A transcript and translation of fol.
 47r is available on the Moodle website.

 Full Description: Hunt's introduction (pp. v–xvii)